 The waiver request is being submitted for review with this submission of the MTW Supplement (see Section D).

 This MTW activity requires a Hardship Policy.
 The Hardship Policy is attached.

-1.d. - Stepped Rent (HCV)
+Attached Hardship policy applies to: 1.c. - Stepped Rent (PH)